trinker/qdap/vignettes/qdap_vignette.md

 </div>

+A researcher often needs to quickly gather frequency counts for various words/word types.  qdap offers multiple functions designed to efficiently generate descriptive word statistics by any combination of grouping variables.
+Many of the functions also offer proportional usage to more fairly compare between groups.
+Additionally, many functions also have plotting methods to better visualize the data that is transformed.

 <h4 id="wordstats">Descriptive Word Statistics</h4>

 Often a researcher may want to get a general sense of how words are functioning for different grouping variables.
 The <a href="http://trinker.github.io/qdap_dev/word_stats.html" target="_blank"><code>word_stats</code></a> function enables a quick picture of what is occuring within the data.
 The displayed (printed) output is a dataframe, however, the output from word_stats is actually a list.
 Use <a href="http://trinker.github.io/qdap_dev/word_stats.html" target="_blank"><code>?word_stats</code></a> to learn more.